Arizona Homeschool Co-ops (Christian Co-op Directory)

 Tuition, required class fees, lab supplies, and approved curriculum are typically eligible.
 Support-group dues, park-day fees, and voluntary donations are not.
 See the ESA-approved Bible curriculum guide for publisher specifics.

 One key compliance note: once you sign your ESA contract you do not file an Affidavit of Intent to Homeschool - the ESA contract replaces it under Arizona law.
-Read the full Arizona ESA Homeschool Guide for eligibility, deposit timing, and what ClassWallet won't cover.
+Read the full Arizona ESA Guide for eligibility, deposit timing, and what ClassWallet won't cover.

 What is a Christian homeschool co-op?